-- We will be launching a new St Stephen's Reading Challenge this half term to help support and promote reading at home.
-Alongside this you will be given the chance to attend a 'Reading Come and Watch Me Learn' event in your child's class.
+- We launch several St Stephen's Reading Challenges throughout the school year to help support and promote reading at home.
+Alongside this you will have opportunities to attend 'Reading Come and Watch Me Learn' events in your child's class.
 This will give you some helpful tips on how to support your child's reading.

-- We have a new '100 books' reading area in school which all children will be able to access.
+- We have a fantastic '100 books to read before you leave St Stephens' reading area in school which all children access and enjoy.
 The purpose of this area is to allow children to read and enjoy a large selection and range of quality and highly recommended books on the comfort of our new sofa!

 - Please ensure that you are listening to your child read at home.
 They have a reading journal where you can comment and sign your name.
 For Key Stage 2 there are also suggested questions that you might ask your child to see if they have understood their reading book.

 - If you are available to help support reading in school please speak to your child’s class teacher.
 Many thanks for your support.

 - 'Reading for Pleasure' is our BIG focus as a school and we need your support with this as much as possible!

 - We have implemented a new Spellings Scheme this year from Year 2 up to Year 6.
 This will ensure spelling rules are taught at appropriate stages and that progression is seamless from one year group to the next.

 - Attend one of our regular workshops!
 (See newsletters for more information)

 - Support with 'Better Reading' - Speak to Miss Lorgat if you are interested in supporting us with this in school.

 - Enjoy a book, a comic, an online news report, a magazine with your child at home!
 Make it fun!